abaeyens/vehicle_dynamics_sim/README.md

 focused on **realistic actuator dynamics** and kinematics.
-Simulates vehicle motion with configurable delay, filtering, and acceleration/velocity limits to accurately represent real world vehicle behavior.
+Simulates vehicle motion with configurable delay, filtering, and acceleration/velocity limits to accurately represent real world vehicle behavior, with all parameters easily observable on real-world robots.

 The main intended **use case** is as
 **development tool for trajectory following controllers**,